WenDAng-project/thesaurus/README.md

 ### Structure

-The WRITE thesaurus is modelled using SKOS.
+The WRITE thesaurus is modelled using **SKOS**.
 Each term is a `skos:Concept`, linked to a dedicated collection through `skos:member`, and to the thesaurus via `skos:inScheme`.

 Each concept must include at least:
 - a `skos:prefLabel`
 - one or more `skos:altLabel`(s)
-- a `skos:definition`  ù
+- a `skos:definition`

 Semantic relations, external mappings and bibliographic references are recommended, but not mandatory.

 ---

 ### Contact
-Katarina Lučić - PhD candidate, Department of Interpreting and Translation, University of Bologna (Italy) 📧 katarina.lucic2@unibo.it
+Katarina Lučić - PhD candidate, Department of Interpreting and Translation, University of Bologna (Italy)
+📧 katarina.lucic2@unibo.it

 ---